Welcome to our Eph Families!

-If you weren’t able to attend our Move-In Day session, I invite you to watch it (above) now.
-My colleagues on the athletics faculty clarify expectations in wonderfully reassuring ways and offer solid advice on how to partner in your students lives as Williams student-athletes.
+I invite you to watch out virtual Move-In Day session above.
+My colleagues on the athletics faculty clarify expectations in wonderfully reassuring ways and offer solid advice on how to partner in your students’ lives as Williams student-athletes.
 Here are some takeaways:

 For your students…

 Define success in broad terms.
 Our athletes are over-achievers, and they may not now have the same success in college as they had in high school.
 They want to hear from you that it’s OK.
 Support them through the transition by reminding them what a gift it is to be on a team and to have gifted coaches teaching them new skills, strategies, and essential life lessons of resiliency, trust, selflessness, and appreciation.

 Think of coaches as teachers.
 Williams coaches are all members of the Williams faculty, whose ultimate commitment is to prepare students for the world beyond college.
 Encourage your students to develop one-on-one relationships with their coaches, who can help them in many ways—from setting up a meeting with a nutritionist to finding academic support services to writing a recommendation for that first job after college or graduate school.

 Working it out on their own.
 College is where problems once solved by their parents and family members become the students’ to solve for themselves.
 So encourage your students to reach out to their coaches— and to deans, counselors, or chaplains—all here to support students as they learn to do so.